aesthetic-suite/framework/docs/setup.md

 ## Creating Helper Functions

 All of Aesthetic's functionality, including HOCs and hooks, are utilized through a class instance, which can be quite cumbersome to use.
-It's suggested to wrap this functionality in reusablity helper functions.
+It's suggested to wrap this functionality in reusable helper functions.

 ### useStyles